core-wg/comi/draft-ietf-core-comi.md

 instance-value:
 : The value assigned to a data node instance.
 Instance-values are serialized into the payload according to the rules defined in {{Section 4 of -yang-cbor}}.
+  In a yang-instances data item, the reference SID applying to the instance-value is provided by the SID in the corresponding instance-identifier.

 {::boilerplate bcp14-tagged}